Tutorial & Demo Videos

 What improvements does the latest Smyle Mouse™ release have?

-The latest version of Smyle Mouse head mouse (v1.8.5 released in July 2018) provides bug fixes as well as a new setting that allows the users to be farther away from the computer / webcam.
+The previous version of Smyle Mouse head mouse (v1.8.5 released in July 2018) provided bug fixes as well as a new setting that allows the users to be farther away from the computer / webcam.
 This way the computer can be connected to big screen monitor which may be far away from the user.
 Users at regular distance from the computer can also use this setting to improve gesture recognition.
 (See Settings->Preferences tab->Camera.)